baumgach/acdc_segmenter/README.md

 working directory.
 Giving the full path will not work.

+## Running the code on the ETH CVL (Biwi) GPU infrastructure:

+Instructions for setting everything up to run this code on the Biwi GPU infrastructure can be found [here](https://git.ee.ethz.ch/baumgach/biwi_tensorflow_setup_instructions)

 ## Known issues

 - If `pip install -r requirements.txt` fails while compiling `scikit-image`, try the following: